Role of maximally entangled states in the context of linear steering inequalities: Conclusion

 \section{Conclusion}

-In the present study we have calculated the maximum magnitude (maximum over all possible two-qubit states) of the left hand side of $2$-settings linear steering inequality for any given set of spin-$\frac{1}{2}$ observables on the spatially separated two parties.
-It has also been shown that a given set of spin-$\frac{1}{2}$ observables violate $2$-settings linear inequality \textit{if and only if} the given set of spin-$\frac{1}{2}$ observables violate Bell-CHSH inequality.
+In the present study we have calculated the maximum magnitude (maximum over all possible two-qubit states) of the left hand side of $2$-settings linear steering inequality attainable for any given set of spin-$\frac{1}{2}$ observables on the spatially separated two parties' sides.
+It has also been shown that a given set of spin-$\frac{1}{2}$ observables violates $2$-settings linear inequality \textit{if and only if} the given set of spin-$\frac{1}{2}$ observables violates Bell-CHSH inequality.
 Note that it was earlier shown that any given two-qubit state violates $2$-settings linear steering inequality \textit{if and only of} that state violates Bell-CHSH inequality \cite{costa}.
-Hence, the result presented in this study complements the result obtained in the previous studies \cite{costa, GC2016}.
+Hence, the result presented in this study complements the result obtained in the previous studies \cite{GC2016,costa}.

-There are several inequalities which are useful for showing EPR steering \cite{CJWR2009, si1, si2, si3, si4, si5, si6, si7, CFFW2015, tighter}.
-Since the entangled states that demonstrate EPR steering are proved to be useful resources for various semi-device independent quantum informational tasks, it is important to investigate which state maximally violates a steering inequality for any given set of observables on the spatially separated two parties.
-In the present study, restricting ourselves to $n$-settings linear steering inequalities \cite{CJWR2009} and spin-$\frac{1}{2}$ observables, we have addressed the above issue.
-In particular, we have shown that, given any $n$ spin-$\frac{1}{2}$ observables at Alice's side and given any $n$ spin-$\frac{1}{2}$ observables at Bob's side, pure maximally entangled two-qubit state gives the maximum magnitude of left hand side of the $n$-settings linear steering inequality among all possible quantum states.
+There are several inequalities which are useful for showing EPR steering \cite{CJWR2009,si1,si2,si3,si4,si6,si7,si5,CFFW2015,GC2016,tighter,entrop1,entrop2}.
+Since the entangled states that demonstrate EPR steering are proved to be useful resources for various semi-device independent quantum informational tasks, it is important to investigate which state maximally violates a steering inequality for any given set of observables on the spatially separated two parties' sides.
+In the present study, restricting ourselves to the linear steering inequalities \cite{CJWR2009} and spin-$\frac{1}{2}$ observables, we have addressed the above issue.
+In particular, we have shown that the pure maximally entangled two-qubit states give the largest attainable quantum violations of $2$-settings and $3$-settings linear steering inequalities among all possible quantum states for any given set of spin-$\frac{1}{2}$ observables (if there exists any violation for that given set of spin-$\frac{1}{2}$ observables).

+It is well known that Bell nonlocality and EPR steering are operationally inequivalent.
+However, for a given two-qubit state these two notions are equivalent in $2 - 2 - 2$ experimental scenario (involving two parties, two measurement settings per party, two outcomes per setting) in the sense that a given two-qubit state demonstrates steering in this scenario \textit{if and only if} the given two-qubit state shows Bell nonlocality in this scenario \cite{GC2016,costa}.
+Motivated by these facts, we have investigated in the present study whether there exists any non-equivalence between Bell nonlocality and EPR steering when the set of spin-$\frac{1}{2}$ observables on the spatially separated two parties' sides is fixed in the above scenario.
+However, the present results demonstrate the equivalence between Bell nonlocality and EPR steering in the above context.